hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ### Use directory to store input and output files

-We can use a directory to store the input and output files.
+To organize input and output files effectively, we can utilize a dedicated directory specifically designed for storing these files.

 Right now, we print the output to the console.
 If we want to print the output to a file, we also can test it with `trycmd`.